 DS 160 form is one of the most important document for US visa application process.
-The DS-160, Online Nonimmigrant Visa Application form, is for temporary travel to the United States, and for K (fiancé(e)) visas.
+The DS-160, Online Nonimmigrant Visa Application form, is for temporary travel to the United States, and for K (fiancé(e)) visa.
 Form DS-160 is submitted electronically to the Department of State website via the Internet.
-Consular Officers use the information entered on the DS-160 to process the visa application and, combined with a personal interview, determine an applicant’s eligibility for a nonimmigrant visa.
+Consular Officers use the information entered on the DS-160 to process the visa application combined with a personal interview, and determine an applicant’s eligibility for a nonimmigrant visa.

 Visa applicants must submit a completed DS-160, Online Nonimmigrant Visa Application for all nonimmigrant visa categories, including applicants applying for K visas.

 Fill DS-160 form is the first step in your US visa application online.
 It is also the most important step as the result of your visa to the most part depends on your DS-160 form.
 DS-160 is a very lengthy form, so it can take you a few days to complete.

 We have listed out all sections and questions in this guide.
 For each question, there is a comment explaining what exactly needs to be entered.

 To start your DS-160 form online, head over to the US Department of State’s Nonimmigrant Visa Application (DS-160) page.